tomaspietravallo/sparkar-scripting-workshop/pre-study.md

 Javascript is a programming language that was originally developed for the web in 1995, and it has evolved over time to better suit the needs of programmers.

-You can think of

-It is the language used by Spark AR Studio to provide an interface to various functions, and give creators more powerful tools to aid in the creation of advanced AR experiences
+You can think of programming languages like Javascript, as a sort of cooking recipe.
+In this case, the different instructions in the recipe are your code, and the final result will be the output or behaviors you code for.
+Unfortunately, the internet has not yet found a way to make code tasty.

 ---